amorales187/DH150/README.md

 ### #1: Visibility of System Status
 Rating  | Evaluation  |
 :---: | :---  |
-0  | Each menu item block in the navigation bar changes color when the cursor is hovered over it, giving a clear feedback distinction.  |
 1  | When a user is on a specific tab or page, the menu item block in the navigation block does not change color at all.
 Therefore, a user would not know which page they are on and/or what type of record is being shown (e.g. “Photos” or “Objects”).  |
 1  | When the cursor hovers over a record photo or label, the outline of the photo frame or the font color of the label changes to the color red.
 However, it could be hard to distinguish for people with poor color vision because of the slight color change.  |
 1  | The outline of the text search box with a magnifying glass on the right end changes from gray to blue, indicating the function is ready to be used.  |